rmoesbergen/openwrt-ha-device-tracker/README.md

 * hass_url: The URL to your Home Assistant device, including the port (8123 is the default HassOS port).
 * hass_token: This is a Home Assistant 'Long-lived token'.
 You can create it in the HA web-ui by clicking on your user-name, then scolling all the way down to 'Long-lived tokens' and clicking 'Create Token'.
-* interfaces: This is an array of Wifi interface names to watch, prefixed with 'hostapd.' (it's the ubus service name).
+* interfaces: This is an array of Wifi interface names to watch, prefixed with 'hostapd.'
+You can get a list of interface names by running: `ubus list hostapd.*` on your device.
-* do_not_track: This is an array of devices to ignore.
+* filter_is_denylist: Determines if the filter setting is a denylist or an allowlist
+* filter: A list (json array) of devices to monitor or ignore, depending on the `filter_is_denylist` setting.
-* params: A dictionary containing additional parameters for specific devices.
-Those are sent together with MAC address and location name.
-Note here you could also override MAC and location name.
+* params: A dictionary containing additional parameters for specific devices (see the example above).
+These are sent together with the MAC address and location name.
 For information on which keys you can add, see [here](https://www.home-assistant.io/integrations/device_tracker/#device_trackersee-service).
-* offline_after: Set a device as not_home after it has been absent for this many poll intervals.
-Set this to 1 to immediately notify HA when a device leaves the network.
-Set this to 1 to use the ubus leave event and immediately mark a device as away.
-Default: 1
-* poll_interval: Poll interval in seconds.
-Default: 15
-* full_sync_polls: Re-sync the device state of all devices every X poll intervals.
-This is to ensure device state is in sync, even after HA restarts, connectivity loss, or missed events.
-Default: 10
 * ap_name: If you have only one access point, leave as "".
 If this runs on multiple access points, give a name here, e.g. "ap1".
 The mac address of every wifi device will be prefixed with this name in HA.
 * location: Custom location name to be assigned to online devices.
 Default: "home"
 * away: Custom location name to be sent when a device is no longer connected.
 Default: "not_home"